 Overall, when it comes to cooking performance, it lags behind Inalsa.

 Kent 16033 is one of the best budget-friendly air fryers to choose from that is suitable for a nuclear family of 3-4 members.
 It has a 1350-watt heating element and a 4-litre capacity.
+The diameter of the food tray measures around 20 cm.
 Just like every other air fryer, you can set the temperature from 80 to 200 °C and the duration up to 60 minutes.
 You also have 8 preset cooking functions.

 Comparatively, it offers better performance than Hestia Nutriview.
 It cooks faster and better, probably owing to the fact that its heating element has a higher wattage.
 Though there are 8 preset functions in Kent Hot Air Fryer, we had to run most of them for a longer duration for proper cooking.
 For example, we had to run the chicken fry preset for 36 minutes, though the preset calls for just 15 minutes.
 Similarly, the fish fry function ran at just 160 °C. But, 200 °C was more optimal to get a crispy exterior and succulent insides.